-Minimum replications — [enabled if Varying number of replications is set] — the minimum number of replications the OptQuest Engine will always run per one simulation.
+- Minimum replications — [enabled if Varying number of replications is set] The minimum number of replications the OptQuest engine will always run per one simulation.

-Maximum replications — [enabled if Varying number of replications is set] — the maximum number of replications the OptQuest Engine can run per one simulation.
+- Maximum replications — [enabled if Varying number of replications is set] The maximum number of replications the OptQuest engine can run per one simulation.

-Confidence level — [enabled if Varying number of replications is set] — the confidence level to be evaluated for the objective.
+- Confidence level — [enabled if Varying number of replications is set] — The confidence level to be evaluated for the objective.
 The confidence level displays the probability of a random result placing within the confidence interval.
 You can look at it as the sample’s accuracy.
 As a rule, 95% is used, but in cases where high accuracy is not needed, you can use 90% and even 85%.
 Vice versa, the larger is the sample, the higher accuracy can be established.
 The confidence interval should be seen as a measure of inaccuracy.
 It defines the reach of the distribution curve on both sides of the selected point where the results may fall.

-Error percent — [enabled if Varying number of replications is set] — A value from 0 to 1, which defines the size of the confidence interval, that should satisfy us as the condition to stop executing additional replications for the current iteration.
-The interval is calculated as (current_mean_value - current-mean-value * error percent, current_mean_value + current_mean_value * error percent).
+- Error percent — [enabled if Varying number of replications is set] — A value from 0 to 1, which defines the size of the confidence interval, that should satisfy us as the condition to stop executing additional replications for the current iteration.
+The interval is calculated as (current_mean_value - current-mean-value * error percent, current mean value + current mean value * error percent).

-Window properties define the appearance of the model window, that will be shown, when the user starts the experiment.The size of the experiment window is defined using the model frame and applies to all experiments and agent types of the model.
+Window properties define the appearance of the model window that will be shown when the user starts the experiment.The size of the experiment window is defined using the model frame and applies to all experiments and agent types of the model.